MoazHassan2022/OS-Scheduler/README.md

 # OS-Project
-This is a project in the college for Operating System course.
+This is a project in the college for the Operating System course.